How to Use This Calculator

 Depth matters more than people give it credit for.
 Every extra inch over a 100-square-foot bed is another 8 cubic feet of mulch — roughly 4 extra bags.
 Most gardeners underestimate depth, buy too few bags, and end up with a thin layer that doesn’t do its job.
 Measure depth before you order, not after.
 If you’re filling a brand-new raised bed, start by calculating your topsoil needs first — then come back here to figure out how much mulch to add on top.

 Bag size vs. bulk delivery changes the math too.
 Bagged mulch is sold in 2-cubic-foot bags (sometimes 1.5), while bulk is sold by the cubic yard (27 cubic feet, or about 13.5 standard bags).
 Mulch coverage per cubic yard at 3 inches deep is roughly 100 square feet.
 Past about 3 cubic yards — call it 40 bags — bulk almost always wins on price.
 Below that, bags are easier and not much more expensive once you factor in delivery fees.
 The calculator gives you all three cubic yards, cubic feet, and bag counts so you can compare apples-to-apples at the register.
+Need to convert a bulk delivery quoted in tons into cubic yards instead?
+Our Cubic Yard Calculator handles that conversion directly.

 Worked Example